SSC-CodeCrusaders/course-calendar-production/README.md

   Example: fix: correct the navigation issue
   ```
 - **Code Reviews**: Before merging any pull request into `main`, it must undergo a review by at least one other team member.

+## Definition of Done

+### Our Definition of "Done":
+- Each story must be deployed to production & demo-able by **10:59pm on the Sunday at the end of each sprint**.
+- "Done" stories should ensure existing logic is still working correctly.

 ## Team Members